Load data from cloud storage: Google Cloud Storage

 Step 7.
 Load data from the stage

 Load the table from the stage you created by using the COPY INTO <table> command.
-For more information about loading from GCS buckets, see Copying data from a Google Cloud Storage stage.
+For more information about loading from Google Cloud Storage buckets, see Copy data from a Google Cloud Storage stage.

 To load the data into the table, place your cursor in the COPY INTO lines, specify the table name, the stage you created, and name of the file (or files) you want to load, then select Run.
 For example: